sibalonat/bookinghr/README.md

 [
     * - Framework: Laravel
     * - Livewire public attributes and properties
-    * - There is no js
+    * - It says that 40% is javascript but that is just the part from Livewire the entire project is in PHP

     [